PAVITHRA-CP/Information-Extraction-From-Resume/README.md

       [3] Multi-class classifier to predict different segments of a profile.

 Bernoulli Naive Bayes Classifier is used as classification algorithm for prediction.
+# Block Identification
+In Block Identification step, it segments the resume into different sections on basis of headings and its contents.
+The headings can be identified by different font size with respect to the content or by keyword based extraction.
+Synonyms of the keyword are also considered in case of keyword based extraction.

+The python code implements Block Identification of the headings which are considered to be capitalized.
+Font size of different sections or keyword based on requirement extraction techniques can also be used for block identification.
+Resumes can be structured in different formats.
+One such format is being extracted for this work.
+The techniques described above deals with extraction of different heading strctures.
+The content extraction function remains the same for every apporach.
+The e-mails and phone numbers are also extracted using regular expression.

+Prototype for block identification based on capitalized headings is given below.
+The python code for the same is attached with the document.